The Hardest Logic Puzzle Ever: Unanswerable questions and exploding god-heads

 Using this lemma it is simple to solve the puzzle in two questions.
 Rabern and Rabern (2008) use a similar trick (tempering the liar's paradox) to solve the original puzzle in just two questions.
 Uzquiano (2010) uses these techniques to provide a two question solution to the amended puzzle.
 Two question solutions to both the original and amended puzzle take advantage of the fact that some gods have an inability to answer certain questions.
 Neither True nor False can provide an answer to the following question.

 Would you answer the same as Random would to the question 'Is Dushanbe in Kirghizia?'?

 Since the amended Random answers in a truly random manner, neither True nor False can predict whether Random would answer ja or da to the question of whether Dushanbe is in Kirghizia.
 Given this ignorance they will be unable to tell the truth or lie – they will therefore remain silent.
 Random, however, who spouts random nonsense, will have no problem spouting off either ja or da.
 Uzquiano (2010) exploits this asymmetry to provide a two question solution to the modified puzzle.
 Yet, one might assume that the gods have an "oracular ability to predict Random's answers even before the coin flip in Random’s brain?"
 In this case, a two question solution is still available by using self-referential questions of the style employed in Rabern and Rabern (2008).

 Would you answer ja to the question of whether you would answer da to this question?

 Here again neither True nor False are able to answer this question given their commitments of truth-telling and lying, respectively.
 They are forced to answer ja just in case the answer they are committed to give is da and this they cannot do.
 Just as before they will suffer a head explosion.
 In contrast, Random will mindlessly spout his nonsense and randomly answer ja or da.
 Uzquiano (2010) also uses this asymmetry to provide a two question solution to the modified puzzle.
 However, Uzquiano's own modification to the puzzle, which eliminates this asymmetry by allowing Random to either answer "ja", "da", or remain silent, cannot be solved in fewer than three questions.

+In popular culture

+In the film The Mastermind, the opening scene features a child trying to describe this puzzle.